MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-225-Summer-Food-Service-Program/subpart-B-State-Agency-Provisions/section-225.4.md

 (6) The State's plan for ensuring the fiscal integrity of sponsors not subject to auditing requirements prescribed by the Secretary;

-(7) The State's plan for ensuring compliance with the food service management company procurement monitoring requirements set forth at § 225.6(l); and
+(7) The State's plan for ensuring compliance with the food service management company procurement monitoring requirements set forth at § 225.6(l);

-(8) An estimate of the State's need, if any, for monies available to pay for the cost of conducting health inspections and meal quality tests.
+(8) An estimate of the State's need, if any, for monies available to pay for the cost of conducting health inspections and meal quality tests;

+(9) The State's plan to provide a reasonable opportunity for children to access meals across all areas of the State; and

+(10) The State's plan for Program delivery in areas that could benefit the most from the provision of non-congregate meals, including the State's plan to identify areas with no congregate meal service, and target priority areas for non-congregate meal service.

 [54 FR 18208, Apr.
 27, 1989, as amended at 55 FR 13466, Apr.
 10, 1990; 64 FR 72483, Dec.
 28, 1999; 87 FR 57356, Sept.
-19, 2022]
+19, 2022; 88 FR 90349, Dec.
+29, 2023]